nikolaj278/SmartDigest/README.md

 - DS_API_KEY:
 Go to https://platform.deepseek.com/profile and login.
 Top up and create an API key.
-\

 4) Check if everything works
 Run the service  manually:
-Got bak to the repository.
+Go back to the repository.
 Find "Actions" on the top bar.
-Click "SmartDigest Daily" on left side bar.
-Find "Run workflow" button. press and then press green "Run workflow" button.
+Then Click "SmartDigest Daily" on left side bar.
+Press "Run workflow" button and then press green "Run workflow" button.
-If there were some new posts in telegram then you will receive their summarized versions in from the bot you created.
+If there were some new posts in telegram then you will receive their summarized versions  from the bot you created.

 ## Usage